fwolfst/ECU-ESP8266/README.md

 - On a similar line, going object-oriented C++ or module-based C or something else is yet up for grabs.
 - I am ditching vim for platformio here, but lets see how long it'll last.
 - Will need to look into general and especially embedded conventions, e.g. https://barrgroup.com/embedded-systems/books/embedded-c-coding-standard .
 Or GNU/Linux or GTK...
+- `SoftwareSerial` might help in developing and debugging (currently we throw away our possibility to debug to Serial, because that is remapped to the zigbee module).
+Or use `Serial1`?

+### Feature ideas
+/*
+ * Feature Ideas:
+ *   -> Real Captive Portal for easier access.
+ *   -> MultiMode to feed into another network
+ *   -> Button to switch on / off Wifi
+ *   -> LCD Display
+ */

 ## License and Copyright